header-image

 B. Braun

-Save € 400 when booking pre-conference course and conference together.
+Save € 400 when booking pre-conference course on 6 October 2026 and the conference together.
 Here you can register for both the Pre-Conference Course and the Conference.

 Zielsetzung